 In a strangulated ventral hernia, intestinal tissue gets tightly caught within an opening in your abdominal wall.
 This tissue can’t be pushed back into your abdominal cavity, and its blood flow is cut off.
 This type of ventral hernia is an emergency requiring surgery.

-Hernias can occur in other places of the body and are named after the location where they occur (e.g., a femoral hernia occurs in the upper thigh).
+Hernias can occur in other places of your body and are named after the location where they occur — for example, a femoral hernia occurs in your upper thigh.

-Certain people are born with a congenital defect (existing from birth) that causes the abdominal wall to be abnormally thin.
+Certain people are born with a congenital defect — one existing from birth — that causes their abdominal wall to be abnormally thin.
 They are at a greater risk for developing a ventral hernia.
 Other risk factors for a ventral hernia include:

 - history of previous hernias

 - history of abdominal surgeries